intrusions/dma-library/README.md

 # dma-library

-*A lightweight DMA library designed for game hacking.
-Built on Linux, targeting Windows 26100.2605+.*
+*A minimalist DMA library designed for game hacking.
+Built on Linux, targeting Windows 26100.2605.*
-*The project will be updated according to my needs.*
+*The project is not finished and will be updated depending of my needs.*

 ---